ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 in the requirement specification.
 The test suites call the protocol adapter to send and receive messages between the protocol adapter and the SUT, and call the SUT control adapter to change the SUT state.
-The test suites consists of a series of test cases which are categorized to several scenarios.
+The test suites consist of a series of test cases which are categorized into several scenarios.

 ### Shared test suite